ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 - a paid SSL certificate ([available as an option with compatible Web Hosting plans](https://www.ovh.co.uk/ssl/){.external})
 - importing an SSL certificate ordered from another provider

-To start activating your certificate, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Web Hosting`{.action} in the services bar on the left-hand side, then select the plan concerned.
+To start activating your certificate, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the tab [WebCloud](https://www.ovh.com/manager/web/){.external}, click `Web Hosting`{.action} in the services bar on the left-hand side, then select the plan concerned.
 Click on the `General information`{.action} tab.
 Beneath ‘SSL certificate’, the word ‘No’ should be visible, showing that no SSL certificates have been set up on your Web Hosting plan.
 Click on the three dots next to ‘SSL certificate’, then `Order an SSL certificate`{.action}.

 If the word ‘Yes’ is visible, this means that an SSL certificate has already been set up on the Web Hosting plan.
 As a result, you will not be able to order another certificate while the existing one is set up.